mruga30/Machine-Learning/Problem Set 1/README.md

 Dimensionality reduction on data via PCA.

 #### hw1_part3
-Perfomring PCA and Reconstructing the data to visualize if there is any difference in the images.
+Performing PCA and Reconstructing the data to visualize if there is any difference in the images.

 #### hw1_part4
 Implemented K-means clustering of the data.
 Built from scratch.